Ashlye Elizondo Vanderworp

 1. You want to grow as a leader

-Whether you’ve led in other contexts before (say in a high school club or youth group) or not, becoming a leader in your chapter is an amazing way to grow in your leadership skills.
-You’ll normally be taken under the wings of your campus staff or an older student, and you can learn from their experiences.
+Whether you’ve led in other contexts before (say, in a high school club or youth group) or not, becoming a leader in your chapter is an amazing way to grow your leadership skills.
+You’ll be taken under the wings of your campus staff or an older student, and you can learn from their experiences.

-InterVarsity is also big on giving practical training, like how to lead a Bible study.
-Personally, I believe that leading small group Bible studies as a student helped me to be a good manager now in my work.
+InterVarsity also gives student leaders practical training, like how to lead Bible study.
+Personally, I believe leading Bible study as a student helped me become a better manager in my work today.
 It taught me how to build a tight-knit community and guide important conversations.

 2. You’re gifted in hospitality

-One of the most important things InterVarsity leaders get to do is welcome freshmen and other new students to campus and into community.
-This is a critical time in a person’s life, sometimes full of anxiety and fear, and they need to meet warm, friendly people like you.
+One of the most important things InterVarsity leaders get to do is welcome freshmen and new students to campus and into community.
+This is a critical time in a person’s life, sometimes full of anxiety and fear, and meeting a warm, friendly person like you might be just what they need.

-If you have skills in hospitality — being intentional about talking to people, checking in on how others are doing, inviting them to hang out outside of official ministry activities, having snacks at gatherings, etc., —you can really make a difference in making someone feel welcome.
+If you have skills in hospitality — being intentional about talking to people, checking in on how others are doing, inviting them to hang out outside of official ministry activities, having snacks at gatherings, etc., — you can really make someone feel welcome.
 This is one way we show others the hospitality of Jesus.
-We can change not only their impression of friendship but also of their savior who intentionally loves and cares for them.
+We can change, not only their impression of friendship, but also of their Savior who intentionally loves and cares for them.

 3. You want to be a dedicated member of community and a dedicated follower of Jesus

-Leaders of ministries are usually those who are already faithful to the community.
-If you’re already dedicated to your InterVarsity community, then you should consider becoming a leader.
+Leaders of ministries are usually already faithful to the community.
+If you’re dedicated to your InterVarsity community, you should consider becoming a leader.
 If you’ve led in other contexts but want to learn how to lead like Jesus, you should consider becoming a leader.
-If you’ve given your life to Jesus and are faithfully follow him, you should consider being a leader.
+If you’ve given your life to Jesus and are faithfully following him, you should consider being a leader.
 It could be the next step in learning how to depend on him.

-In my opinion, leaders do not hold power over anyone else in the group but instead work to make sure the group is functioning well.
-They’re the ones who always show up for their friends.
-Especially for those who have a strong sense of responsibility, becoming a leader could be what you need to grow your commitment to your chapter.
+In my opinion, leaders don't hold power over anyone else in the group, but instead work to make sure the group functions well together.
+They always show up for their friends.
+Especially if you have a strong sense of responsibility, becoming a leader could be what you need to grow your commitment to your chapter and to Jesus.

 4. You don’t know everything

-Like I mentioned, when I first became a small group leader, I was a newer Jesus follower and had very little experience with the Bible.
-I think without becoming a Bible study leader in college, I wouldn’t know as much about Scripture as I do now, and my faith wouldn’t be as strong.
+Like I mentioned, when I first became a small group leader, I was a newer Jesus-follower and had very little experience with the Bible.
+I think, if I wouldn't have become a Bible study leader in college, I wouldn’t know much about Scripture still and my faith wouldn’t be as strong.

-Being a Bible study leader means you’ll have to spend dedicated time reading the Bible.
-You basically have to study the passage yourself once while planning and then again with your group.
-It’ll really make what you learn stick.
+Being a Bible study leader means you’ll have to spend lots of dedicated time reading the Bible.
+You'll basically have to study the Scripture passage yourself once while preparing for the Bible study and then again with your group.
+It’ll make what you read and learn stick.
 You’ll also hear other people’s perspectives and interpretations, which will grow how you see God.

 Reasons Not To Lead